Uh-oh. You haven't set your gender on your Google account. We check this to keep for girls only.

-Placing your cutlery in the wrong direction after a meal, cutting the lettuce in your salad, and even placing your hands under the table as you eat may seem harmless at home and in the company of those you know, but it can be a major faux pas in other countries.
-To save you from any kind of embarrassment and spare you the glaring stares from those around you, we bring you a quick and comprehensive guide to table manners around the world!
+Learning table manners is the first step towards being courteous and polite.
+While placing your cutlery in the wrong direction after a meal, cutting the lettuce in your salad, and even placing your hands under the table as you eat may seem harmless at home and in the company of those you know, it can be a major faux pas in other countries.
+To save you from any kind of embarrassment and spare you the glaring stares from those around you, we bring you a quick and comprehensive guide to basic table manners around the world!

-- Place your chopsticks on the chopstick rest or hashioki, or right next to your bowl, when you’re finished eating.
+- Placing your chopsticks on the chopstick rest or hashioki, or right next to your bowl, when you’re finished eating is basic table manners of this place.
 Make sure it’s not pointed to anyone at the table, and that you don’t use them to gesticulate or point it at anyone when you’re speaking.

-- Many restaurants offer wet towels before beginning a meal; use it to clean your hands, fold it, and keep it aside.
+- Many restaurants offer wet towels before beginning a meal; use it to clean your hands, and then fold it, and keep it aside as part of dining etiquette.

-- Pass food to a person, from one chopstick to another, because at funerals chopsticks are used to pick bones from the ashes of the deceased and pass it to another person, or while transferring it into the urn.
+- Passing food to a person, from one chopstick to another, is considered bad table manners because at funerals chopsticks are used to pick bones from the ashes of the deceased and pass it to another person, or while transferring it into the urn.

 Give into the soothing fragrance of the miracle of cherry blossoms, with The Body Shop Japanese Cherry Blossom Body Lotion for Rs 938

-- Always keep your hands on the table where they are visible to everyone seated with you.
+- Keeping your hands on the table where they are visible to everyone seated with you is considered a basic eating etiquette here.

-- Tear your bread into bite-sized portions before eating; it’s considered rude to take bites off a whole piece of bread.
+- Tearing your bread into bite-sized portions before eating is perfectly acceptable dining etiquette; and in fact, it is considered rude to take bites off a whole piece of bread.

-- Cross clink your glass (over or under other people’s hands); it’s considered bad luck
+- Cross clink your glass (over or under other people’s hands); it’s considered bad luck.
+Clinking it straight is what terms as table manners.

 For all those moments where you have to ‘crack open a cold one’ get the Okayji Stainless Steel Wine and Beer Bottle Corkscrew Opener for Rs 299